 Any separation of two people who have a legal relationship is a difficult matter.
 Any divorce or other legal separation must arrange for the future of both parties.
 Perhaps nowhere is this truer than in determining the custody of children.

-The laws in Rockville and throughout the state assume that both parents have equal rights to raise their children.
+State laws assume that both parents have equal rights to raise their children.
 This includes both the rights of physical custody and the ability to make major decisions concerning that child’s welfare and future.
 Still, the plain fact is that both parents do not necessarily have an equal ability to provide the best life for that child.
 Because of this, courts are often forced to make difficult decisions concerning child custody that a parent may not perceive as fair.

 When is a Child Custody Hearing Necessary?

 A child custody hearing is necessary anytime there is a dispute between two parents/parties with regard to access to and custody of minor children.
 The most common example of this is in a divorce and/or separation and where two unmarried parties share a minor child.
 If you are seeking a divorce in the state of Maryland and you have minor children, custody should be addressed by you and/or the courts.

 Indeed, Md.
 Code, Family Law §5-203(d)(1) states that a court in a divorce case has the express authority to award custody to either parent.
 Furthermore, these parents start on an equal footing; mothers no longer have maternal preference.

 While a divorce may certainly be the most common source for a child custody hearing, in reality, any separation of parents could give rise to these matters.
 If two unwed parents decide to no longer live together, they must make arrangements for the care and custody of that child or children.
 The same can be said for parents who have never lived together.
 A court must keep the best interests of a child in mind during any custody battle.
 An attorney in Rockville could help to promote your interests and the best interest of the child(ren) no matter the origin of the child custody hearing.